datatribe-collective-labs/football-analytics/README.md

 The Lookup activity reads this JSON file to determine the extraction parameters and passes this information to the ForEach activity.
 The ForEach activity then iterates over each object in the array and dynamically drives the Copy activity, ensuring that data is extracted and stored in a structured manner.

-As a result, the pipeline separates the incoming data into dedicated folders for football clubs' information, players' information, league standings, top scorers, and team data.
+As a result, the pipeline separates the incoming data into dedicated folders for football clubs' information, players' information, league standings, top scorers, and teams' data.

 <div align="center">
   <img src="https://github.com/datatribe-collective-labs/football-analytics/blob/main/images/pipeline_run.png?raw=true" />